tupakkatapa/nix-config/nixosConfigurations/vladof/services/blog-contents/posts/Better Way to Learn Scales.md

 ## How About Guitar?

 I play bass, so I'm writing this from that perspective, but everything above works on guitar too.
-However, but we need to add one more rule to adapt for the standard tuning interval difference between the fourth and the last two strings.
+However, we need to add one more rule to adapt for the standard tuning interval difference between the fourth and the last two strings.
 The rule goes like this: before switching strings from G to B, insert a half step; similarly, when moving from the Lydian to the Locrian sequence (see the chart).
 That's it, nothing more than that.

 ## Other Scales